-New Homes Bonus - Proposals were presented to amend the current New Homes Bonus settlement which is currently a significant source of income to the Authority.
-A consultation was then undertaken, with the outcome released in December 2016.
-The main changes to the scheme which came into effect from 1st April 2017 were incorporated into the 2017/18 budget and four year MTFP, these include:-
+New Homes Bonus - Proposals were presented to amend the current New Homes Bonus settlement (financial reward for an increase in housing) which was a significant source of income to the Authority.
+The main changes to the scheme which came into effect from 1st April 2017 were incorporated into the MTFP, these include:-

-- The reduction in the number of years for which the Bonus is paid from the current 6 years to 5 years in 2017/18; to be followed by a further reduction to four years in 2018/19; - The removal of New Homes Bonus paid on development below a 0.4% baseline (of the overall tax base).
+- The reduction in the number of years for which the Bonus is paid from the current 6 years to 5 years in 2017/18; to be followed by a further reduction to four years in 2018/19: - The removal of New Homes Bonus paid on development below a 0.4% baseline (of the overall tax base).